Christina Garsten

-Christina Garsten, (born 28 January 1962 in Mora, Dalarna) is a Swedish social anthropologist and academic in the field of social anthropology.
+Christina Garsten, (born 28 January 1962 in Mora, Sweden) is a Swedish social anthropologist, focusing on organizational anthropology.
+She is a permanent fellow at the Swedish Collegium for Advanced Study, and is President of the European network of institutes for advanced study, NetIAS.

 Biography

 In 1994, Garsten graduated with the degree of doctor of philosophy in social anthropology from Stockholm University with the dissertation Apple World: Core and Periphery in a Transnational Organizational Culture.
 Garsten became professor at Stockholm University in 2008.
-Since 2011, she has been chair person at The Stockholm Centre for Organizational Research (SCORE) and since 2018, principal and permanent fellow at Swedish Collegium for Advanced Study.
-Between 2013–2015, Garsten was professor of globalization and organization at Copenhagen Business School in Copenhagen, Denmark.
+Since 2011, she has been chairperson at the Stockholm Centre for Organizational Research (SCORE) and since 2018, principal and permanent fellow at the Swedish Collegium for Advanced Study in Uppsala.
+Between 2013 and 2015, Garsten was professor of globalization and organization at Copenhagen Business School in Copenhagen, Denmark.

 She has been visiting professor at Georgetown University, ESCP Paris and Centre de Sociologie des Organisations (Sciences Po) as well as visiting researcher at Stanford University, London School of Economics and Political Science, École des Hautes Études en Sciences Sociales, University of Cambridge, European University Institute, Copenhagen Business School (CBS) and University of Leeds.

+In 2022 Garsten became President of the European network of institutes for advanced study, NetIAS.

+Garsten is a member of the editorial committee of the journals Organization, European Management Journal and the Scandinavian Journal of Management and of the editorial board of American Anthropologist.
+She was one of the founding members of the Journal of Business Anthropology.